Diamond H Herd Sires

 ADG 3.50 RFI 1.1 REA 11.10 (92) IMF 4.68 (148) BF .44 (143) RUMP FAT .22

 When this bull came home, I had in mind..”OK, he did reasonably well on ADG, not as good RFI, has great IMF.
 Truth is, I was hoping for a decent heifer bull.
 I bred him to a handful, and sold most of them.
 Sure enough, they were all calved with no issues, but the big surprise…..I weaned two calves and they both weaned over 700#, one male, one female.
 And they were good, no very good phenotype.
 So, I bred him to all the 2019 heifers and about 20 fall cows.
 The result was great looking low BW and high weaning weight calves.
-I’m just waiting for them to grow up to see if this guy is what I think he might be.
-FOR SURE, he is a legit heifer bull, and MAYBE he has a tremendous growth curve.
-What I do know, he will give you a good first calf on the ground….he is what we were looking for to replace our aging heifer specialist, Xerox.
-He may end up being our top herd sire.
-Will keep ya posted!
+He has several females in production, and his sons have dominated their test.
+This guy is the real deal, and I consider him our top herd sire!

 3W “Lonestar Vernon” OB52132

-We bred Lonestar and sold a half interest in him to our good friend Dwight Alexander, and he has certainly proven his worth as herdsire for the Diamond H. He is a Northstar Vernon son, out of a cow that was a top selling heifer at the first Broken Oak production sale.
+We bred Lonestar and sold a half interest in him to our friend Dwight Alexander, and he has certainly proved his worth as fullblood herdsire for the Diamond H. He is a Northstar Vernon son, out of a cow that was a top selling heifer at the first Broken Oak production sale.
 His dam is a Vernon grandaughter and the bottom side of her pedigree has Erle, Sampson 629, Sambo Jordi, and Swiss Way Marshall 53.
 He has yet to miss (produce a poor calf) in a breeding.
-When you see him in person you will find him to be smooth; very balanced, front to back.
+When you saw him in person you saw a smooth; very balanced bull, front to back.
 His birth weights are very consistently in the mid to low 80’s and calves have lots of bone and muscle, and are very stylish, with LOTS of growth.
-His sons have done very well at both Navasota and Green Spring testing facility.
-A 3W son had a -4.27 RFI, near the lowest I have ever heard of!
-Perhaps one of his best traits is his disposition!
-He is a teddy bear!
+His sons have done very well at both Navasota and Green Spring testing facility Perhaps one of his best traits was his disposition!
+He was a teddy bear!
 The calf pictured below is 6 months old, out of a 1000# Ranger daughter.
 His genetics available to the public, via conventional semen for sale.

 31W “Zorro” BC93069 BW 81 Adj WW 740 Adj YW 1209

 Well, until the recently, I have never bought back a bull that we had sold.
 This guy was the second.
 The reason is simple….a successful breeding program should be moving forward, at as rapid a pace as possible.
 Current genetics should be superior to past.
 Well, there have been two recent exceptions and 31W is one of those.
 He was bred in 2009, out of a cow whom is granddam of our Y47 sire (yes a very good cow family).
 I intended to flush her, but she was taken early by a blood borne infection.
 SO…..he was sold in the formative years of our program, before we tested.
 As a young bull, he certainly looked the part, but looks can be deceiving.
 When our customer made the offer, the genetics he offfered were interesting, but I simply could not be certain based on the picture.
-I decided to take what was a small financial risk, and based on his first calf crop….a good one!
+I decided to take what was a small financial risk, and it turned out to be.a good one!
 As you can see, we have no testing information, but he certainly has impressive growth numbers, and his phenotype is typical Ranger11r…..wide top, huge butt, and solid stance.
-We hope to get another calf crop next spring, and while it may be his last, the opportunity to put his dam’s (507R) genetics into the herd at this point.
-Even at 8 years old….31W has lots to offer our program, and I’m pleased to put a good dose of 507R into the herd!!
+While he is retired, his genetics live on in our herd.

 Reference Sires…these guys worked on the ranch and have since been retired.